kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-04-change-max-in-flight-in-sub.md

 ## Create a Subscription with Max-In-Flight config

 Next, create a [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
-Subscribe for events of the type: `order.received.v1` and set the `maxInFlightMessages` to `5`, so that the Eventing Services forwards maximum 5 events in parallel to the sink without waiting for a response.
+Subscribe for events of the type: `order.received.v1` and set the `maxInFlightMessages` to `5`, so that Kyma Eventing forwards maximum 5 events in parallel to the sink without waiting for a response.

 <div tabs name="Create a Subscription" group="create-subscription">
   <details open>